 Carpet beetles don’t bite people.
 If you get a rash, it’s an allergic reaction to the beetles’ blood or the larvae hair.

-Carpet beetles love eating your pantry food.
-Pantries and kitchen cabinets where you keep poorly stored food provide the insects with the ideal living conditions they could even want – darkness and food.
-The bugs will eat anything in its way – pasta, cookies, sugar, flour, crackers, etc. The insects prefer to eat natural fibres the most.
+Pantries and kitchen cabinets where you keep poorly stored food provide carpet beetles with the ideal living conditions they could even want – darkness and food.
+The bugs will eat anything in their way – pasta, cookies, sugar, flour, crackers, etc. The insects prefer to eat natural fibres the most.

 Their favourite natural fabrics to feed on are: